Vancouver Island and Coast Economic Region Workforce Insights

 Jobs Added or Lost by Month

-Employment levels decreased by 4,000 jobs in the most recent month and increased by 5,600 jobs compared to the same month last year.
+Employment levels increased by 5,700 jobs from the previous month and decreased by 300 jobs compared to the same month last year.

-In the most recent month, there was a net decreased by 4,000 jobs.
-Over the last year, the labor market has seen a net increased by 5,600 jobs in total.
+In the most recent month, employment increased by 5,700 jobs .
+Over the last year, the labor market has decreased by 300 jobs .

 Top 3 Industries in Goods Sector